 1. All age groups will play with regulation pitching and base distances.
 All games are live arm.
 10U can play with 10 players in the field if they choose.
 14U and up will pitch from 43’, 12U will pitch from 40’, with 10U pitching from 35’.

-2. Any team that has sunflower seeds will forfeit their game(s), with no warnings given.
-If a team cannot obey the facility rules, they will be asked to leave.
-Please pass this information on your team members and their parents.
+2. Any team (including team spectators) that has sunflower seeds will forfeit their game(s), with no warnings given.

 4. A player that bats out of the line-up will become an automatic out, if protested by the opposing team.
 If the mistake is caught before the first pitched ball, no penalty will occur.
 If it is caught after the first pitch to the next batter in the line-up, no penalty will occur.

 5. Pinch-runners must be used for the catcher when there are two outs (MANDATORY).
 Pinch-runners can be used for a pitcher that is going to enter the game the next inning.
-The last recorded out will be the pinch runner.
+The last recorded out will be the pinch runner in each case.

 7. All age groups play a maximum of 6 innings or 75 minutes (ALL GAMES), however if a team is up by 15 runs or more after 4 innings the game will end and the score at that point will be the recorded score.
 A game ends once the 75 minutes are up.
 If the home team is up to bat and is behind at time limit, they will be allowed to finish their half inning, unless the home team is behind by more than the 7 run differential.
-All runs scored until time limit will count for run differential purposes.
 Games can end in a tie during pool play.
-If the visiting team is up to bat and the time limit is reached, the game will end, and the score will revert to last completed inning.
-TEAMS MUST BE PREPARED TO PLAY AT LEAST 30 MINUTES PRIOR TO LISTED GAME TIME.
+If the visiting team is up to bat and the time limit is reached, the game will end, and the score will revert to the last completed inning.

 8. A team is able to play with 8 players, however, the 9th spot will be an automatic out.
 A team with 7 players or less will be a forfeiture.
 The score will be recorded as 7 – 0 (with the next game starting shortly after a forfeit has been determined).
 However, if a team during the game falls below the minimum 8 player rule, the player that left the game (either personal reasons or ejection) will be an automatic out and the game will not count as a forfeit.
 The line-up does not shift; ie if the 5th batter in the line-up incurs an injury, in which she is unable to participate for the remainder of the game, the 6th batter does not move up to take the 5thbatter’s spot.
 The 5th spot in the batting line-up becomes an automatic out.